-These Light and Crisp Sourdough Waffles are another great way to use up some extra sourdough discard.
+These Light and Crisp Sourdough Waffles are a good use for your leftover sourdough starter.
 They are light and airy on the inside while also being crisp and golden on the outside.

 Disclosure: As an Amazon Associate I earn small commission from qualifying purchases, however this is at no cost to you.

 These easy sourdough waffles are so delicious to make on the weekend and then serve them throughout the week!
 Top them with your favorite toppings and enjoy a hearty, delicious breakfast any day of the week!

 If you have some leftover sourdough starter, you will love these sourdough discard recipes!